Last Updated on December 21, 2021

 Instead of putting the spring in the hole immediately across from the trampoline, you put it in the hole perpendicular to the trampoline.
 Repeat with the spring next to the first, but this time the second spring crosses over the first, forming an X pattern.
 You won’t need to buy any more springs if you use this approach.

 This solution also eliminates the need for additional springs.
-Place two springs in one loop of the trampoline mat then in opposing holes with the trampoline frame from the V-pattern.
+Place two springs in one loop of the clean trampoline mat then in opposing holes with the trampoline frame from the V-pattern.
 Spring is not installed in the hole in the trampoline frame right across from the loop.
 Also, on the trampoline mat, you will only insert a spring in every other loop.

 This method is a little more difficult, and you may need to purchase additional springs to make it work, but it provides the greatest bounce in my view.
 Three springs should be linked to every third rung on your jumping platform, whereas the others should just have one.

 Additionally, the three-spring rung directly over from the one on your jump pad should only hook up with one spring.
 Two springs should be linked to all of the other rungs on your frame.
 Your springs should make a W-pattern when done correctly, with an additional spring coming out of the top of the W.

 How to Make Your Trampoline Bouncier Without Crossing The Springs